millafalconi/agile-brasil-dev-cli/README.md

 `./trans init`

-### Databse Migration:
-When first running the application you need to run the db migration `./trans db_migrate`

 ### Start Application on local dev environment:
 remove the .example from the database.yml.example on the /config folder and then run: